 Tent of Nations has put an enormous effort to protect Dahers’ Vineyard by bringing young people from local areas together with international groups, in order to maintain projects and activities on the ground.
 These projects aim to prepare and pioneer the young people for a better future and teach them the true belonging for their country.
-It also seeks to build bridges of understanding, reconciliation, and peace on a broad-spectrum base.
-Together this articulates that a land is worth nothing without people and people are worth nothing without a land.
+It also seeks to build bridges of understanding, reconciliation and peace on a broad-spectrum base.
+This is our way of demonstrate a land is worth nothing without people and people are worth nothing without a land.

 The Tent of Nations is a fulfilled dream of Bishara Nassar, a Palestinian Christian who lived all his life in Bethlehem and on the land itself.
 Bishara devoted his life to protecting his land.
 He ordained his family’s land for network projects, which included a youth activity hall.
 Bishara died in 1976, however his family carried on with the work to uphold the vision.
 More information about the history of the land is available.

-In the year 2000, friends joined the Nassar’s vision and together they founded the Tent of Nations, and the Nassar family dedicated a portion of the land to the Tent of Nations.
+In the year 2000, many friends joined the Nassar’s vision.
+Together they founded the Tent of Nations and the Nassar family dedicated a portion of the land to the new project.